ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Timers: see \nameref{timers}
 - Minimum: minimum value that can be stored
 - Maximum: maximum value that can be stored
-- Scale: rate of change of the stored value, multiplied by the value of the input.
-If use steps is enabled, all inputs change the stored value by this amount
+- Scale: rate of change of the stored value, multiplied by the value of the input
 - Use steps: whether to change the stored value continuously or only once per input activation (on the rising edge of the signal)
 - Comparison mode: comparison operation to perform, possible values are "less than", "less than or equal", "greater than", "greater than or equal", "equal", and "not equal"
 - Clamp input: whether the result of the sum of the inputs should be clamped to the $[-1, 1]$ range or not